Where’s My Refund?

 - Exact refund amount

-You can check the status of your refund 24 hours after you e-file your return, or 4 weeks after you mailed your return if you filed by paper.
-The IRS updates their system daily.
+You can check the status of your refund within 24 hours after you e-file your return, or within 4 weeks after you mailed your return if you filed by paper.
+The IRS updates their system daily, usually overnight, so you can check the Where’s My Refund tool once a day for updates if you want.

 You can also check your refund status using your mobile device.
-IRS2Go is the official smartphone app of the IRS and can be used to track your tax refund, make a tax payment, and even get tax help.
+IRS2Go is the official smartphone app of the IRS and can be used to track your tax refund, make a tax payment, and get free tax preparation help.

 IRS2Go is available in English and Spanish.
 It can be downloaded from the Apple App Store, Google Play, or Amazon.